Cathy: In popular culture

-Television

 A live action Cathy sketch was included in the special Mother's Day Sunday Funnies broadcast May 8, 1983 on NBC.

 Caroline in the City features fictional cartoonist Caroline Duffy (Lea Thompson), who makes a rival strip.
 The feud between Caroline and Cathy is described as "oily rag, lit cigarette".
 In the season 1 episode "Caroline and the Bad Back", Caroline hurts her back and is unable to meet a deadline.
 To prevent the newspapers from double running Cathy strips, Del (Eric Lutes) and Richard (Malcolm Gets) create one for Caroline.
 The strip is presented as being only funny to men.
 Upon seeing the strip, Caroline declares that: "Cathy is gonna have a field day with this".

 In Sex and the City season 3, "Cock-a-Doodle-Doo", Miranda compares her lonely and repetitive take-out orders to a Cathy cartoon, and Carrie asks her never to refer to Cathy again, indicating Cathy's status by 2000 as a symbol of an earlier generation's sad, contemptuous view of single women.
 (Miranda: "I'm sitting home with my cat, ordering the same thing almost every night.
 The only thing sadder would be a Cathy comic pasted on my refrigerator door."
 Carrie: "Never say Cathy comic to me again").

 On the series 30 Rock, Cathy has been referenced more than once.
 On the episode "Don Geiss, America and Hope", Liz Lemon's boyfriend Wesley compares her obsession with food to being like "a Cathy cartoon that just won't end".
 In another episode, Liz exclaims "Chocolate, chocolate, chocolate, aack!", which had been exclaimed by Cathy herself in an earlier strip.

 On Saturday Night Live, Andy Samberg would portray Cathy as loud and obnoxious on Weekend Update (Season 34, Episode 17; aired March 7, 2009).

 In The Simpsons episode "Girls Just Wanna Have Sums", a painting of Cathy is shown as part of a hall of famous female artists; in the painting, Cathy is shown in a one-piece swimsuit, saying "I finally fit into my summer bathing suit...and it's October!".
 In a Simpsons comic strip, Comic Book Guy owns a rare Cathy cartoon - the only one that men find funny.

 In the 2022 Robot Chicken episode "May Cause Involuntary Political Discharge", Cathy falls in love with the Martian leader from Mars Attacks! over their shared love of the word "Ack!"

 In the 2010 The Big Bang Theory episode "The Wheaton Recurrence", Sheldon brings Penny ice cream, citing that he had been familiarizing himself with the comic strip Cathy and that when she is upset, she says "Ack!" and eats ice cream.

-Podcasts

 In 2021, writer and comedian Jamie Loftus released Aack Cast, a podcast series examining the history, impact, and continuing relevance of the comic strip.